At a Glance

 Some tips for your application 🫡

 Understand the Role: Before applying, make sure you fully understand the responsibilities of the Head of Financial Crime & MLRO position.
-Familiarise yourself with the key competencies and experience required, especially regarding the SMF17 function and regulatory landscape.
+Familiarise yourself with the key competencies and experience required, such as knowledge of AML regulations and financial crime frameworks.

-Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for compliance and financial crime prevention.
-Use specific examples from your past experiences to illustrate how you can contribute to the firm's goals and navigate the regulatory landscape effectively.
+Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for the role and the company.
+Discuss your understanding of the regulatory landscape in the FX and Payments industry and how your skills can contribute to the firm's goals.

 How to prepare for a job interview at Coopman Search and Selection | B Corp™